goldstar/consul-cookbook/README.md

 into the resource.
 This could potentially be a *very dangerous* operation.
 You should absolutely understand what you are doing.
 By the nature of this command it is _impossible_ for it to be idempotent.

+### Development
+When you update this cookbook, perform the following steps to upload it to the chef-server

+1. Merge your changes in this repo
+2. `git tag <version>`
+3. `git push origin --tags`
+4. Verify tag exists on [releases page](https://github.com/goldstar/consul-cookbook/releases)
+5. `cd chef-repo`
+6. `bundle exec berks update consul`
+7. `bundle exec rake berks:vendor`
+8. `knife cookbook upload consul`

 [0]: http://blog.vialstudios.com/the-environment-cookbook-pattern/#theapplicationcookbook
 [1]: http://consul.io